 Related Michigan Barn Art Reading

-It’s an end of Summer Tradition.
+It’s the end of Summer Tradition.
 The Thumb Arts Guild’s Annual Juried Art Fair occurs each Labor Day weekend at Gallup Park in Port Austin.
 The Labor Day Weekend of Art in the Park

 The Cove Gallery and Gift Shop in Port Austin Michigan has become a magnet to find arts and crafts from all over Michigan, but especially the greater Thumb area.